campusgateapp/CommonInputControls/README.md

 # CommonInputControls
 Develop In Swift Fundamentals

-This is a guided project that is apart of the Develop In Swift Fundamentals book.
+This is a guided project that is a part of the Develop In Swift Fundamentals book.
 It is in the "Controls In Action chapter" and in the "Programmatic Actions" section.
 It is a very simple app.
 It just demonstrates how to add a button, slider, switch and textfield to a view controller and then connect them using the control + drag feature from interface builder to the assistant editor.
 The only problem I'm having is the last step.